varnishcache/varnish-cache/doc/sphinx/reference/vmod.rst

 this can be anything from a precompiled regexp to open file descriptors and vast data structures.

-The VCL compiler supports three levels of private pointers, "per call", "per VCL" and "per task".
+The VCL compiler supports the following private pointers:

-"per call" private pointers are useful to cache/store state relative to the specific call or its arguments, for instance a compiled regular expression specific to a regsub() statement or a simply caching the last output of some expensive lookup.
+* ``PRIV_CALL`` "per call" private pointers are useful to cache/store state relative to the specific call or its arguments, for instance a compiled regular expression specific to a regsub() statement or a simply caching the last output of some expensive lookup.

-"per vcl" private pointers are useful for such global state that applies to all calls in this VCL, for instance flags that determine if regular expressions are case-sensitive in this vmod or similar.
+* ``PRIV_VCL`` "per vcl" private pointers are useful for such global state that applies to all calls in this VCL, for instance flags that determine if regular expressions are case-sensitive in this vmod or similar.

-"per task" private pointers are useful for state that applies to calls for either a specific request or a backend request.
+* ``PRIV_TASK`` "per task" private pointers are useful for state that applies to calls for either a specific request or a backend request.
 For instance this can be the result of a parsed cookie specific to a client.
-Note that "per task" contexts are separate for the client side and the backend side, so use in ``vcl_backend_*`` will yield a different private pointer from the one used on the client side.
+Note that ``PRIV_TASK`` contexts are separate for the client side and the backend side, so use in ``vcl_backend_*`` will yield a different private pointer from the one used on the client side.

-The way it works in the vmod code, is that a ``struct vmod_priv *`` is passed to the functions where argument type PRIV_VCL, PRIV_CALL or PRIV_TASK is specified.
+The way it works in the vmod code, is that a ``struct vmod_priv *`` is passed to the functions where one of the ``PRIV_*`` argument types is specified.

 This structure contains two members::